jmsckv/EncDecMeta/readme.md

 5. Run Experiments with `$CODEPATH/src/sample_and_train.py <YOUR_CONFIG.py>.` <YOUR_CONFIG.py> must be a .py file containing a dictionary named config.
 You can look at the Python files in `$CODEPATH/src/configurations/` to learn about specifying a configuration dictionary.

-## Example: U-Net
+## Example: Unet

-We can define an architecture close to the U-net proposed by Ronneberger et al. (2015) as follows (see `src/configurations/unet.py`for more details).
+We can define an architecture close to the U-net proposed by Ronneberger et al. (2015) as follows:

 ```